ruslanlap/Owner-avatar-pre-commit-auto-script-/README.md

 This Bash script automates the process of scanning a Git repository for sensitive information using Gitleaks.

-## Features

-- **Clones** a repository from a specified URL into a local directory for scanning.
-- **Runs Gitleaks** to detect potential leaks (such as passwords, API keys, etc.) within the cloned repository.
-- **Provides color-coded feedback** throughout the process using ASCII art, emojis, and formatted messages.
-- **Optionally cleans up** temporary files after scanning.

 ## How it works

 ## Usage